About Memory Leaks

 Tip

-Memory Leak Definition
+Definition of Memory Leak

-It is quite normal for a process to use tens of megabytes of memory.
-When a process is handling super-large requests or maintaining a massive number of connections, it is common for a single process's memory usage to reach over a hundred megabytes.
-After this, PHP may not immediately return all of the used memory to the operating system.
-Instead, it may retain it for reuse, so it is normal for the memory usage to increase after processing a large request and not release memory.
-This is a normal phenomenon.
-(Calling the gc_mem_caches() method can release some idle memory)
+It is quite normal for a process to occupy tens of MB of memory.
+When the process handles very large requests or maintains massive connections, it is also common for a single process to use over a hundred MB of memory.
+After this portion of memory is used, php may not return it all to the operating system.
+Instead, it will retain it for reuse, so it may appear that after handling a large request, the memory usage increases without releasing memory, which is a normal scenario.
+(Calling the gc_mem_caches()

 How Memory Leaks Occur

-- And this array with a long life cycle expands infinitely (the business infinitely inserts data into it and never cleans it up)
+- And this long lifespan array will expand infinitely (the business keeps inserting data into it and never cleans up the data).

-In webman, arrays with long life cycles include:
+In Webman, long life span arrays include:

-- Arrays with the static keyword
+- Arrays defined with the static keyword

 - Arrays as properties in singletons

-- Arrays with the global keyword
+- Arrays defined with the global keyword

 Note